Semyon Grigorievich Zimin

-Semyon Grigorievich Zimin (1760, Zuevo - 1840) was a Russian entrepreneur and founder of the Zimin dynasty.
+Semyon Grigorievich Zimin (1760, Zuevo – 1840) was a Russian entrepreneur and founder of the Zimin dynasty.
 He was born a serf owned by the landowner Ryumin.

-He married Anastasia Grigorievna with whom he had five sons: Kipriyan, Ivan, Pavel, Nikita, Stepan.
+He married Anastasia Grigorievna, with whom he had five sons: Kipriyan, Ivan, Pavel, Nikita, and Stepan.
 They all became involved in the family business.

 Semyon travelled to Moscow three or four times a year, selling silk goods to wholesalers in Kitay-gorod, the main commercial district in Moscow.